-There’s no doubt that nursing is one of the most dangerous and stressful job and yet it is not accorded with the rightful remuneration.
-Just imagine being infected with an incurable disease whiles on the job, exposure to radiations and chemicals.
+There’s no doubt that nursing is one of the most dangerous and stressful jobs and yet it is not accorded with the rightful remuneration.
+Just imagine being infected with an incurable disease while on the job, exposure to radiation and chemicals.
 If you work in a psychiatric facility, that’s a different story.
-Some mental health nurses have been deformed, ears bitten, been slapped and sustained various degree of musculoskeletal injuries just because they were doing their job.
+Some mental health nurses have been deformed, ears bitten, been slapped, and sustained various degrees of musculoskeletal injuries just because they were doing their job.

 There also seems to be general misconceptions about the role of nurses in the healthcare setting.
-Since nurses form majority of the workforce in the health service, people often cannot differentiate them from other health workers.
-But there are different categories of workers in the hospital including: doctors, pharmacists, biomedical staff, counsellors, health information officers, cleaners etc. Sometimes I believe nurses do not give adequate information to clients/patients and are therefore left to speculate.
+Since nurses form the majority of the workforce in the health service, people often cannot differentiate them from other health workers.
+But there are different categories of workers in the hospital including doctors, pharmacists, biomedical staff, counselors, health information officers, cleaners, etc. Sometimes I believe nurses do not give adequate information to clients/patients and are therefore left to speculate.
 Other times too is just pure bad attitude of some clients/patients.
-If patients don’t get their folders on time, it’s the nurse’s fault; if patients don’t get their food on time, it’s the nurse’s fault; if a doctor is late, it’s the nurse’s fault; if pharmacy does not supply medication on time, it’s the nurse’s fault.
+If patients don’t get their folders on time, it’s the nurse’s fault; if patients don’t get their food on time, it’s the nurse’s fault; if a doctor is late, it’s the nurse’s fault; if the pharmacy does not supply medication on time, it’s the nurse’s fault.

-The hospital is not our personal property, were also workers just like every other person who works in the hospital.
+The hospital is not our personal property, we are also workers just like every other person who works in the hospital.